nichoffs/nichoffs.github.io/content/post/mini_projects/xor.md

 ---

 The tiniest project -- teaching a neural net to XOR.
-Obviously, I'm doing this in `tinygrad` because it's tiny.

 | A | B | A XOR B |
 |---|---|---------|